-It’s a tough choice narrowing it down to a list of my 20 best places in Australia, and I’ve had to leave out some fantastic destinations, but if you’re only going to visit Australia once, these would be my top suggestions for seeing the best of what our country has to offer.
+But if you only have one chance to see the best places in Australia, these would be my top suggestions for seeing the best of what our country has to offer.

 1. Whitsunday Islands, Queensland

-74 islands make up The Whitsundays and what’s not to love?!
+There are 74 islands that make up The Whitsundays and it’s most famous for its turquoise blue waters, white sandy beaches, and thriving marine life.
+What’s not to love?!

 The mainland town of Airlie Beach is a happening place with Hamilton Island being the most concentrated for accommodation and activities.